 Figure 5 Photo-ionization of an oxygen molecule (source: author)

-To be ionized an atom or molecule must absorb a photon with energy greater than the atom or molecule's ionization potential.
+For ionization to occur, an atom or molecule must absorb a photon with energy greater than the atom or molecule's ionization potential.
 The energy of a photon is equal to

-E = hf
+$$E = hf$$

 where

-E = energy h = Planck's constant f = the frequency of the colliding photon = c/λ c = speed of light λ = the photon's wavelength
+E = energy h = Planck's constant f = the frequency of the colliding photon = $c/\lambda$ c = speed of light $\lambda$ = the photon's wavelength

-Substituting in c/λ for frequency f yields the photon's energy in terms of its wavelength.
+Substituting in $c/\lambda$ for frequency f yields the photon's energy in terms of its wavelength.

 $$E = h \frac{c}{\lambda}$$

-Since h and c are both constants, the energy available to ionize an atom or molecules depends entirely on the photon's wavelength.
+Since h and c are both constants, the energy available to ionize an atom or molecule depends entirely on the photon's wavelength.
 Photons with short wavelengths have more energy than photons with long wavelengths.
 For example, X-rays with wavelengths of 0.1 to 17 nm have more energy than extreme ultra-violate light with wavelengths of 17 to 175 nm.
-Consequently, there is a maximum radiation wavelength λ{max} that is capable of ionizing a particular type of atom or molecule.
-Ionization will occur if the photon's wavelength is shorter than λ{max} .
-However, no ionization will occur if the photon's wavelength exceeds λ{max} .
-It does not matter how many photons with wavelengths > λ{max} bombard an atom or molecule, it will not be ionized until struck by a photon with wavelength less than λ{max} .
-The ionization potential and λ{max} for atmospheric atomic and molecular species is provided in Table 1.
+Consequently, there is a maximum radiation wavelength $\lambda{max}$ that is capable of ionizing a particular type of atom or molecule.
+Ionization will occur if the photon's wavelength is shorter than $\lambda{max}$ .
+However, no ionization will occur if the photon's wavelength exceeds $\lambda{max}$ .
+It does not matter how many photons with wavelengths > $\lambda{max}$ bombard an atom or molecule, it will not be ionized until struck by a photon with wavelength less than $\lambda{max}$ .
+The ionization potential and $\lambda{max}$ for atmospheric atomic and molecular species is provided in Table 1.

-Species Ionization potential (ev) λ{max} (nm)
+Species Ionization potential (ev) $\lambda{max}$ (nm)

 NO 9.25 134.0

 O 2 12.08 102.7

 H 2 O 12.60 98.5

 O 3 12.80 97.0

 Н 13.59 91.2

 0 13.61 91.1

 CO 2 13.79 89.9

 Ν 14.54 85.3

-H_2 15.41 80.4
+H 2 15.41 80.4

-N_2 15.58 79.6
+$N_2$ 15.58 79.6

 А 15.75 78.7

 Ne 21.56 57.5

 He 24.58 50.4

 Table 1 Ionization Potentials of Atmospheric Gases

 In addition to wavelength, the rate of ionization depends on the

-- Intensity of solar x-ray and EUV radiation, that is, the number of photons impacting the atmosphere per second.
+- Intensity of solar x-ray and EUV radiation, that is, the number of photons (with the required wavelengths) impacting the atmosphere per second.
 Intensity varies daily and with the solar cycle,

 - Zenith angle.
 Ionization is greatest when the Sun is directly overhead (small zenith angle),

 - Seasonally.
 Ionization is greatest in the summer when the zenith angle is smallest,

 - Altitude.
-Ionization begins above 800 km, reaches a maximum around 250 300 km, and disappears below 50 km.
+Ionization begins above 800 km, reaches a maximum around 250 350 km, and disappears below 50 km.

 Ions are 20,000 times more massive than electrons.
 Because they are so massive ions are unaffected by radio waves passing through the ionosphere.
 However, tiny electrons interact readily with radio waves.
 That is why ionospheric electron densities (the number of electrons per cubic centimeter) is so important in radio communications.

 11.1.2 Recombination

 The ionosphere loses free electrons through the process of recombination.
 In its simplest form, called Radiative Recombination, a positive ion captures a free electron converting the ion back into a neutral atom as illustrated in Figure 6.

 Like ionization, recombination also occurs at the molecular level through a process known as Dissociative Recombination.
 In Figure 7 an oxygen ion collides with a neutral oxygen molecule replacing one of the molecule's neutral atoms.
 The molecule becomes a positive molecular ion.
 Eventually a free electron is captured by the ion causing the molecule to split (dissociate) into two neutral oxygen atoms.